Architjain128/KwazyBall/Readme.md

 Things like `scene.generate(...)`, `ball.collison_check(...)`, `ball.move()`, `paddle.move_left()`, `paddle.move_right()` and many more function are used in abstracted way

 ## Extra
-Initial value can be changed in `config.py`
++ Initial value can be changed in `config.py`
++ Didn't apply brick generation by ufo